Centre for Research on Evaluation, Science and Technology (CREST)

 As a research centre its work covers the broad fields of bibliometrics and scientometrics, research on higher education knowledge production, human resources in science and technology, research evaluation and impact assessment studies and studies on the communication patterns of scientists.

-areas of specialisation include -
+areas of specialisation include:

 Monitoring and Evaluation

-MPhil programme focuses on the history and theory of monitoring and evaluation (M&E) as a developing 'discipline' in its own right, which is practised within various contexts.
+The MPhil programme focuses on the history and theory of monitoring and evaluation (M&E) as a developing 'discipline' in its own right, which is practised within various contexts.
 M&E has its own approaches and models, own sets of designs and methodologies and own domains of implementation.

-The two-year doctoral programme aims to meet the demand for high-level and scarce skills in monitoring and evaluation studies on the African continent.
+The doctoral programme aims to meet the demand for high-level and scarce skills in monitoring and evaluation studies on the African continent.
 At this level, the aim is to ensure that a new generation of evaluation scholars is trained to ensure that the growing professionalisation of the field is sustained and that a tradition of high-quality scholarship in monitoring and evaluation (M&E) in Africa is established and further expanded.

 The successful completion of the programme involves a good grasp of the theoretical and methodological demands of scholarship in the field that culminates in a novel and original contribution to the field in the form of a substantive dissertation and subsequent journal articles.
+For more information, please visit our website (click here).

 Research Management and Administration